Android Lollipop: Features

 Lollipop also aimed to improve battery consumption through a series of optimizations known as "Project Volta".
-Among its changes are a new battery saver mode, job-scheduling APIs which can restrict certain tasks to only occur over Wi-Fi, and batching of tasks to reduce the overall amount of time that internal radios are active on.
-The new developer tool called "Battery Historian" can be used for tracking battery consumption by apps while in use.
+Among its changes are a new battery-saver mode, job-scheduling APIs that can restrict certain tasks to Wi-Fi only, and task batching to reduce the overall time internal radios are active.
+The new developer tool, "Battery Historian," can be used to track app battery consumption.
+At the same time, in use.
 The Android Extension Pack APIs also provide graphics functions such as new shaders, aiming to provide PC-level graphics for 3D games on Android devices.

-A number of system-level, enterprise-oriented features were also introduced under the banner "Android for Work".
+Several system-level, enterprise-oriented features were also introduced under the "Android for Work" banner.
 The Samsung Knox security framework was initially planned to be used as a foundation for "Android for Work", but instead Google opted to use its own technology for segregating personal and work-oriented data on a device, along with the accompanying APIs for managing the environment.
-With the "Smart Lock" feature, devices can also be configured so users do not have to perform device unlocking with a PIN or pattern when being on a trusted location, or in proximity of a designated Bluetooth device or NFC tag.
+With the "Smart Lock" feature, devices can also be configured so users do not have to perform device unlocking with a PIN or pattern when being in a trusted location, or in proximity of a designated Bluetooth device or NFC tag.
 Lollipop was, additionally, to have device encryption enabled by default on all capable devices; however, due to performance issues, this change was held over to its successor, Android Marshmallow.